-The best pineapple upside down cake recipe ever.
-No kidding.
+BEST pineapple upside down cake recipe EVER!
 Caramel topping with pineapple rounds over a dense cake with almond flour.

 If you don't have a high-sided 10-inch cake pan, you might try making this in a springform pan.
 Line the inside with foil so the caramel doesn't leak, and bake on a rimmed baking sheet just in case it does.
 (Thanks to a tip in the comments!)